natalieagus/50002/docs/Software/k_stackandprocedures.md

 We also **reserve** two other registers: `R27: BP` and `R28: LP` for this purpose, so that we know where to get the function arguments from the stack, and return address (back to the caller).
 We do not use these registers `R27, R28, and R29` for other purposes.

 The callee has to leave *stack data* **unchanged**  upon returning to the caller, that is to clear whatever data that was put in the stack during its execution.
-As a result, we might find **dangling pointers:** pointer that points to an address that is no longer used.

-when we try to access a function's local variable long after the function has returned.
+As a result, we might find **dangling pointers:** pointer that points to an address that is no longer used when we try to access a function's local variable long after the function has returned.